THOUGH CAMPERS MIGHT GET OLDER, TRADITIONS STAY THE SAME.

 Although IHC is divided into a number of sections and divisions, we always remember to celebrate our universal philosophies as one camp.
 Every Friday all of camp has a special three-course dinner, followed by our traditional weekly campfire.

 Dave leads the singing of our favorite songs around the fire and Shelley shares a meaningful poem.
 Joel and Lauren lead the staff and CITs in motivational and inspirational discussions that teach campers about kindness and carrying that positive message outside of camp.
-Everything that is taught at Indian Head is to help develop our campers into caring, loving, and giving young adults.
+Everything that is taught at Camp IHC is to help develop our campers into caring, loving, and giving young adults.

 Every morning and evening, the campers meet for announcements, birthday celebrations, and songs about lost teeth!
 Every day we honor the flag and the country that we live in, reminding our campers to be thankful for all the opportunities and freedoms that their parents and our country has given them.